Bakri-10/tableau/README.md

-Dockerfile for Tableau Server on Linux - Single Node.
+#Dockerfile for Tableau Server on Linux.

 ## Build